GNU Units: Version history

-GNU Units version 2.19 was released on 31 May 2019, to reflect the new 2019 revision of the SI; Version 2.14 released on 8 March 2017 fixed several minor bugs and improved support for building on Windows.
+GNU Units version 2.19 was released on 31 May 2019, to reflect the 2019 revision of the SI; Version 2.14 released on 8 March 2017 fixed several minor bugs and improved support for building on Windows.
 Version 2.10, released on 26 March 2014, added support for rational exponents greater than one, and added the ability to save an interactive session in a file to provide a record of the conversions performed.
 Beginning with version 2.10, a 32-bit Windows binary distribution has been available on the project Web page (a 32-bit Windows port of version 1.87 has been available since 2008 as part of the GnuWin32 project).

 Version 2.02, released on 11 July 2013, added hexadecimal floating-point output and two other options to simplify changing the output format.

 Version 2.0, released on 2 July 2012, added the ability to convert to sums of units, such as hours and minutes or feet and inches.
 In addition, this release added support for UTF-8 encoding.
 Provision for locale-specific unit definitions was added.
 The syntax for defining non-linear units was changed, and added optional domain and range specifications.
 The names of the standard and personal units data files were changed, and the currency definitions were placed in a separate data file; a Python script for updating the currency definitions was added.

 The version history is covered in detail in the NEWS file included with the source distribution.